helderco/docker-php/versions/5.5/README.md

     $ docker run -it --rm -e MAP_WWW_UID=no -v $PWD:/data -w /data helder/php gosu www-data id uid=33(www-data) gid=33(www-data) groups=33(www-data)

+#### Listen

+You can change the default listen value by using variables `LISTEN_ADDRESS` and `LISTEN_MODE`.
+The latter is used only when using a socket, and defaults to the value 0666.

+    $ docker run -it --rm helder/php grep listen /usr/local/etc/php-fpm.d/zz-docker.conf
+    listen = [::]:9000

+    $ docker run -it --rm -e 'LISTEN_ADDRESS=[::]:3000' helder/php grep listen /usr/local/etc/php-fpm.d/zz-docker.conf
+    listen = [::]:3000

+    $ docker run -it --rm -e LISTEN_ADDRESS=/var/run/project.sock helder/php grep listen /usr/local/etc/php-fpm.d/zz-docker.conf
+    listen = /var/run/project.sock
+    listen.mode = 0666

 #### Syslog

 The image comes with an entrypoint that checks for a socket in `/var/run/rsyslog/dev/log`.
 If it exists, it will symlink `/dev/log` to it.
 This is useful to send logs to syslog.